LassoSoft/LassoGuide/lasso_guide_source/operations/network-requests.rst

 .. method:: CURLOPT_FTPLISTONLY()

    Used with `curl->set`.
-If set to "1", curl will just list the file names in a folder instead of doing a full listing of names, sizes, dates, etc.
+If set to "1", curl will just list the file names in a folder instead of doing a full listing of names, sizes, dates, and so on.

 .. method:: CURLOPT_FTPAPPEND()